djamol/FFMPEG-CENTOS/README.md

 #file '2.mp4'
 #...
 #file '13.mp4'
-ffmpeg -f concat -i textfile -c copy -fflags +genpts merged.mp4
+ffmpeg -f concat -i textfile -c copy -fflags +genpts merged.mp4   # If they are not, you can encode the concat. then ffmpeg -f concat -i textfile -fflags +genpts merged.mp4

 var_dump($return_var);
 echo "return_var is: $return_var" . "\n";